jacoblevine/PhenoGraph/README.md

 PhenoGraph for Python3
 ======================
+**NOTE:** This repository is no longer actively maintained.
+For latests changes and/or issues please go to the fork at https://github.com/dpeerlab/phenograph.

+---

 [PhenoGraph](http://www.cell.com/cell/abstract/S0092-8674(15)00637-6) is a clustering method designed for high-dimensional single-cell data.
 It works by creating a graph ("network") representing phenotypic similarities